 Who loves your pets?
 Frederick-Firestone Fire Protection District does and now we can do even more about it.

-Recently, the Frederick-Firestone FPD received a donation from Colorado Dog Docs of a pet oxygen delivery system for the use on dogs or cats during an emergency
+Recently, the Frederick-Firestone FPD received a donation from Rocky Mountain Dock Dogs of a pet oxygen delivery system for the use on dogs or cats during an emergency

 The Frederick-Firestone Fire Protection District’s unofficial election results show Dustan Flannigan, Jerry Hedke and Butch Walb will be joining the Fire District’s Board, which is made up of five different wards that provide citizen governance for the communities that the Fire District serves.
 The unofficial results are as follows:

 The official results will be announced later in the week.